 Instructions

 - Start by cooking the pasta according to package instructions in a large pot of salted water.
 While the pasta is boiling, slice the chicken breasts into bite sized pieces, then coat them in the Cajun spice.
-You can use store bought seasoning or make mix your own using my recipe. (link in the ingredient list)
+You can use store bought seasoning or make mix your own using my recipe (linked in Ingredients).

 - Heat the olive oil in a large pan and cook the seasoned chicken over medium heat until done all the way through, which will take approximately 5-7 minutes depending on the thickness of the pieces.
 Remove to a separate plate.